 - Charles Curtis became first native-American Vice President (1929)

 - The British empire signed an agreement with Mohandas Gandhi to release political prisoners and allow the free use of salt by the poorest Indians (1931)

 - Bertha Wilson was first woman appointed as Supreme Court Justice in Canada (1933)

 - Ernest Hemingway completed his novel The Old Man and the Sea (1952)

 - A Boston hospital announced the first successful kidney transplant (1954)

 - The US Supreme Court ruled that federal laws banning on-the-job sexual harassment also apply when both parties are the same sex (1998)

-Also, in U.S. history on March 4, two women, both born in 1880, made history as pioneers in American politics.
+Also, on March 4, two American women, both born in 1880, made history as pioneers in American politics.
 In 1917, Jeannette Rankin of Montana became the first woman to serve in Congress, and in 1933 Frances Perkins began helping FDR establish Social Security and other New Deal programs on her first day as Labor Secretary, the first female member of a president’s cabinet.